 The PlayStation 4 Pro is the best version of the most popular game platform available today.
 With 4K, HDR 10 compatibility, and the PlayStation 4’s exclusive game library, it is currently the best plug-and-play gaming platform.

 A very large majority of both the PlayStation 4 and Xbox One libraries are available on both platforms.
-Though both platforms have popular exclusive franchises, the PlayStation 4 (Pro or standard) generally gets more exclusive games each year.
-The PS4 also gets access to small number of less well-known indie games and niche titles, such as Japanese role-playing games, that the Xbox One does not.
+Though both platforms have popular exclusive franchises, the PlayStation 4 (Pro or standard) sees more exclusive games each year.
+The PS4 also has access to a small number of less well-known indie games and niche titles, such as Japanese role-playing games, that the Xbox One does not.

 Picking PlayStation 4 also opens the door for you to pick up PlayStation VR, which, as we’ve noted, is the most affordable premium VR headset available.
-While there are rumors of Rift support for the Xbox One, PSVR is the only option for console VR right now – and it’s a good one.
+Microsoft, meanwhile, has confirmed that VR support is not coming to the Xbox One X.

 The best console for 4K gaming

 Why should you buy this?
 With a 4K Blu-Ray player and HDR, it offers access to both great new games and high-resolution video.

 Who’s it for?
 Players who want to to play games and watch movies at the highest possible image quality.

 Sony led the charge on the mid-generation console update with the PS4 Pro but, by taking its time, Microsoft gave us the better hardware in the Xbox One X. It offers the same 4K Blu-ray and HDR video playback as the One S, while also bringing that visual enhancement to games.
 Microsoft wasn’t exaggerating when they told us that the Xbox One X is the most powerful home gaming console ever sold.
 It won’t be getting VR, however — which may disappoint those hoping it could be an inexpensive entry point to high-quality VR experiences.